 - Emotional adjustment

 The Evaluation Process

-The entire evaluation process from the initial appointment to the follow up, can be anywhere from 4 to 6 weeks depending on schedule availabilty.
+The entire evaluation process from the initial appointment to the follow up, can be anywhere from 4 to 6 weeks depending on schedule availability.

-The intake or initial visit will be with the child and parent(s) attending.
+1. The initial visit will be with the child and parent(s) attending.
 These appointments are generally done via Zoom.

 This appointment gives the provider a chance to learn what has been happening and what your concerns are, as well as any background information that may be relevant.

 The provider will then talk with the parents about what the next steps will be.

 2. The second visit will be for the recommended testing and can be 2-4 hours in length depending on the testing protocols that are done.
 This will be in person, usually on a school day in the morning.

 Parent or Guardian must stay on premise for the duration of the testing.

 3. The third visit is for parents to discuss testing results and recommendations.
 These appointments are generally done via Zoom.
 Ordinarily, the child does not need to attend this appointment.